Tay Zonday: Voice acting

-As a voice actor, he voiced part of a multimedia presentation built to celebrate 50 years of NASA history.

-He also voiced a Count Chocula-inspired parody of himself in Adult Swim's Robot Chicken, in the 16th episode of the fourth season, "The Ramblings of Maurice."
-In the sketch, Zonday performs a spoof of his viral hit "Chocolate Rain", entitled "Chocolate Grain".

-Zonday voiced "The King" in the Happy Wheels animated series based on the video game of the same name, which premiered on Go90 in November 2016.
+Zonday voiced "The King" in the Happy Wheels animated web series based on the video game of the same name, which premiered on Go90 in November 2016.

-In July 2017, Machinima, Inc. and Hasbro cast several YouTube personalities, including Zonday, for the animated series Transformers: Titans Return on Go90 to garner online attention.
+In July 2017, Machinima, Inc. and Hasbro cast several YouTube personalities, including Zonday, for the animated web series Transformers: Titans Return to garner online attention.
 Zonday was cast as "Chorus of the Primes".

-Zonday voiced the character “Surge” in the YouTube movie Mega64 Version 4.1 Revengurrection which premiered on YouTube in December 2021.

-Personal life

-Zonday has stated that he had been diagnosed with Asperger syndrome as a teenager, resumed psychiatric care at age 37, and has been re-diagnosed with autism spectrum disorder.
-In April 2021, he stated that he has debilitating hyperacusis.